Ella Clark

 Ella Clark (born 8 February 1992) is a British female professional basketball and netball player.
+She is a 3 time Netball Super League champion.

 Early life

 Clark is from a well-known British basketball family, her father Mark coached the GB national women's team from 2006 to 2009 and her mother played for the National team.
 Her brother Daniel Clark is also an international basketball player.
 Clark attended Chingford Foundation School.

 Netball career

 Clark returned to professional netball in 2016 after having represented England at the under-21 World Championships in 2008 and 2009.
-She has played for Loughborough Lightning in the Netball Superleague since 2018 and won her first Superleague title with them in June 2021.
+On 13 May 2016, she made her senior debut for England against Northern Ireland in the 2016 Netball Europe Open Championships.
+She has played for Loughborough Lightning in the Netball Super League since 2018 and won her first Super League title with them in June 2021.
+Lightning then won back-to-back titles in 2023 and 2024.
+She made the 2025 Super League grand final but Lightning lost 45-53 to London Pulse to finish runners up.